muchhalsagar88/email-security/README.md

 ```
 python main.py --list
 ```
 To send an encrypted email, run the below command.
-The resultant email message is stored in the file `msg.bin`
+The resultant email message is stored in the file `email.txt`
 ```
 python main.py --send <email-address>
 ```